snehask7/Employee-Recruitment-System/README.md

 # Employee Recruitment System

 A full-stack web app to facilitate the job hiring process for companies and applicants.

-The project is divided into a dedicated REST Backend coded using TypeScript, Express and a cloud based MongoDB database. <br />The frontend is React.js based.

-Team 12 OOAD Mini Project Submission. <br />
+The project is divided into a dedicated REST Backend coded using TypeScript, Express and a cloud based MongoDB database.
+The frontend is React.js based.
+Team 12 OOAD Mini Project Submission.

 ## References:
 * [API Reference](https://app.swaggerhub.com/apis-docs/sid-sr/EmployeeRecruitmentAPI/1.0.0): Used the [OpenAPI](https://swagger.io/specification/) spec to document the API during development.